gridbugs/gridbugs.org/content/blog/fixing-a-five-year-old-lighting-bug-in-my-game-engine/index.md

 which parts of the map are illuminated by each light.
 This is the same problem as detecting which parts of the map the player can see and is solved by a library I made called [shadowcast](https://github.com/gridbugs/shadowcast).
-This library knows how to combine which parts of the map are visible, and which parts of the map are lit by each light, and combine this information to determine what the player should see.
+This library knows how to compute which parts of the map are visible, and which parts of the map are lit by each light, and combine this information to determine what the player should see.